opensearch-project/documentation-website/_observing-your-data/alerting/dashboards-alerting.md

 ## Associating monitors

-You can associate existing monitors with a visualization using the Dashboard app instead of the plugin page, giving you a single interface to add, view, and edit monitor data.
+You can associate certain monitors (existing and with a with a visualization using the Dashboard app instead of the plugin page, giving you a single interface to add, view, and edit monitor data.

 #### To associate a monitor